Chart Color Schemes

 Employment conditions in North Kellyville demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-North Kellyville has a highly educated workforce with strong professional services representation.
-Its unemployment rate was 3.1% in the past year, with an estimated employment growth of 2.4%.
+North Kellyville has a highly educated workforce with strong representation in professional services.
+Its unemployment rate is 3.1%, lower than Greater Sydney's 4.2%.

-As of June 2025, 12,093 residents are employed, with an unemployment rate of 1.1% below Greater Sydney's rate of 4.2%.
-Workforce participation is high at 73.6%, compared to Greater Sydney's 60.0%.
+From June 2025, 12,093 residents are employed, with an unemployment rate of 1.1% below the regional average.
+Workforce participation is high at 73.6%.
 Key industries include health care & social assistance, professional & technical services, and construction.
-Finance & insurance has a particularly high employment share, at 1.3 times the regional level.
+Finance & insurance employment is particularly notable, at 1.3 times the regional level.

-Transport, postal & warehousing employs only 3.5% of local workers, below Greater Sydney's 5.3%.
-Employment opportunities appear limited locally, as indicated by the Census working population vs resident population count.
-Between June 2024 and June 2025, employment levels increased by 2.4%, while labour force grew by 3.1%, causing the unemployment rate to rise by 0.7 percentage points.
-In contrast, Greater Sydney experienced employment growth of 2.6% and labour force growth of 2.9%, with a smaller increase in unemployment rate of 0.3 percentage points.
-Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
-Applying these projections to North Kellyville's employment mix suggests local growth of approximately 6.9% over five years and 14.0% over ten years.
+Transport, postal & warehousing employs fewer residents than Greater Sydney, at 3.5% compared to 5.3%.
+Employment opportunities locally may be limited, indicated by Census data comparison of working population vs resident population.
+Between June 2024 and June 2025, employment levels increased by 2.4%, while labour force grew by 3.1%, raising the unemployment rate by 0.7 percentage points.
+In contrast, Greater Sydney saw employment growth of 2.6% and labour force growth of 2.9%, with a smaller rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May 2025 project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to North Kellyville's industry mix suggests local growth of approximately 6.9% over five years and 14.0% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment